Cloudneeti/docs_cloudneeti/README.md

 We use Couscous generates a [GitHub pages](http://pages.github.com/) website from your markdown documentation.

+# Contribution Guide

+1. Add new documentation markdown files to the root directory
+2. Images path will be to the root of the website (/images/<yourimage.png>)
+3. All files names should be lowercase and no spaces
+4. Image file names should be .png and **NOT** .PNG

-# Steps to run Couscous on Windows 10
+## Steps to run Couscous on Windows 10

-## 1. Install bash on Windows 10
+### 1. Install bash on Windows 10
 [Bash on Windows article](http://www.windowscentral.com/how-install-bash-shell-command-line-windows-10)

-## 2. Get couscous working on bash shell
+### 2. Get couscous working on bash shell
 [Getting Started](http://couscous.io/docs/getting-started.html)

-## 3. Install PHP7x using Bash on Windows
+### 3. Install PHP7x using Bash on Windows

 1. Install Pre-requisites > On bash prompt